-Chicago Coalition for the Homeless (CCH) does not accept government funding.
-Instead, when we advocate for public support, it is on behalf of programs that shelter, house and assist people who are homeless and at-risk.
+CCH does not accept government funding.
+Instead, when we advocate for public support, it is on behalf of programs that shelter, house and assist families, children and youth, and vulnerable adults who are homeless and at-risk.

 In spring 2013, CCH helped persuade the Illinois General Assembly to protect critical funding for homeless services and prevention during a legislative session that was overshadowed by a continuing state budget crisis.
 State officials focused on where to make cutbacks in FY 2014, but programs assisting homeless people secured increases in two key areas:

 * $9.4 million to emergency shelter and transitional housing in the budget year that began July 2013.
 This is an increase of $300,000 (3.3%) from FY13’s $9.1 million appropriation.
 This funds life-saving shelter to more than 40,000 adults and children in Illinois each year.

 * $4 million to homeless prevention grants, level funding from FY13.
 One-time state grants are given to families on the verge of losing their housing.
 Grants averaged $864 in FY12 and state studies show more than 90% remained housed four to 12 months later.